 However, providers seem to abound, even without such generous incentives.
 Weak growth and high unemployment continue to affect many EU countries.
 In this context, occasional sharing economy ‘gigs’ provide a welcome additional income stream.

-Despite favourable market conditions and the EU executive’s apparent endorsement, the sharing economy is not faring as well in Europe as it should be.
+Despite favourable market conditions and the apparent endorsement of the EU executive, the sharing economy is not faring as well in Europe as it should be.
 Uber and Airbnb are two high-profile examples of this.
-Beset by lawsuits and numerous regulatory hurdles, both companies have scaled back their operations in several main European markets.
+Beset by lawsuits and numerous regulatory hurdles, both companies have scaled back their operations in several major European markets.

 Earlier this year, Uber withdrew from Denmark.
 It could not comply with new legislation requiring all taxis to be outfitted with fare meters, video surveillance, and seat sensors.
 It left behind 300,000 users and 2,000 drivers – impressive, considering Denmark’s population of only 5.6 million.